Information For Faculty and Staff

 Please make sure your materials have been processed and are on reserve before directing students to the library to check them out.

-Please remind your students they will need to obtain a Peralta Photo ID card before they can they check out reserve materials, as all loan transactions are automated.
-Photo ID cards can be obtained free of charge in Room 143, first floor.
-FACULTY MEMBERS ARE ENCOURAGED TO ALSO OBTAIN PHOTO ID CARDS, AS IT VALIDATES THEIR STATUS TO THE LIBRARY STAFF.
+Please remind your students they will need to obtain a Peralta Photo ID card and current semesters sticker before they can they check out reserve materials, as all loan transactions are automated.
+Photo ID cards can be obtained in the ID office in Room 151 on the 1st floor.

 LIBRARY ORIENTATIONS :

 Library Orientations are a fun and easy way for students to become familiar with BCC library resources.
 You can help your students go beyond Google by scheduling a library orientation for your class.
 In just 50 minutes or less, a librarian can provide an orientation that is custom-tailored to the needs of your students.
 Library orientations increase students’ ability to find research materials for their assignments and help them make the best use of the many print and electronic resources available to them.

 BCC Librarians can come to your classroom or computer lab and show students information sources available to them on campus and online.
 We can customize these sessions for your class – anything from helping them focus their topics to searching for/evaluating web sites to correctly citing sources.